 Indonesian visa waiting period varies based on the type and the method of application.

-The eVisa C1 may take up to 5 working days due to additional verification, such as sponsor validation.
+In the case of the eVisa C1, the procedure may take up to 5 working days due to additional verification, such as sponsor validation.

 British citizens should apply well in advance of their travel dates to account for potential delays.